-The Supplemental Instruction (SI) program is designed to proactively support students enrolled in supported sections traditionally challenging courses.
-SI sessions are offered twice weekly to help students increase their understanding of the course material while learning applied study skills from a peer leader who has successfully completed the course them self.
-Through structured one-hour sessions in an academic setting, students are encouraged to work collaboratively to identify what learn with how to learn it.
-International data suggest that students who regularly attend SI sessions are more likely to earn a higher grade in the course.
+Facilitated by a peer leader who has previously completed the course, these structured, one-hour sessions encourage collaboration to identify what to learn and how to learn it.
+International data suggests that students who regularly attend SI sessions are more likely to earn a higher grade in the course.

 SI targets challenging courses, rather than struggling students.